Optimum image quality in the Super 16 format requires PRECISE CALIBRATION of both the cameras Flange Focal Distance and the lens back focus.

 The lenses in this chart below are older designs that happen to have enough coverage for the larger Super-16 aperture.
 There are only a few lenses in this category.

 These lenses do not take advantage of modern technology in glass and thin-film coatings, as do the lenses in the above chart.
+Some of these lenses were designed for the obsolete 1″ tube video format (B&W).
 This means that overall image contrast will be lower, and images will be softer, especially at full aperture.

 The definitive lens in this select group is the Angenieux 10x15B 15-150mm T3.1, which was introduced in 1963.
 This lens is based on the very successful 10x12B 12-120mm T2.5, but with a different rear relay group increasing the focal length 25%.